-His experimental book Miluji svou babičku víc než mladé dívky (“I Love My Granny More Than Young Women”) won Jiří Orten Award 2018 organised by the Association of Czech Booksellers and Publishers.
-The book develops his diploma thesis about the variances of Eros in the history of European literature defended at the Charles University in Prague (MA, comparative literature).
-Part of his second book K čemu jste na světě (“What You Were Born For”, 2018) includes feminist conceptual poetry.
+His experimental book Miluji svou babičku víc než mladé dívky (“I Love My Grandma More Than I Love Young Women”, 2017) won Jiří Orten Award 2018 organised by the Association of Czech Booksellers and Publishers.
+The book develops his diploma thesis on the variances of Eros in the history of European literature defended at the Charles University in Prague (MA, comparative literature).
+His second book K čemu jste na světě (“What You Were Born For”, 2018) includes feminist conceptual poetry.
 A novel Výprava na ohňostroj (“The Fireworks Expedition”, 2019) is dedicated to European Union and young people.

 Together with Anna Luňáková, they organise cabarets, rituals, thematic walks… And due to success at university theatre festivals in France and in Morocco, they founded the artistic platform “Nothing Is A Problem Here”.

 His experience includes also art criticism, poetry slam, photography or social work tourism.

 Record of English friendly performative reading (What You Were Born For): www.youtube.com/watch?v=eO2Y2rBzLjI

 Edited record of The Firework Expedition launch: www.youtube.com/watch?v=LSrP4zCaNjs

 Edited record of Magic Socialism ritual: www.youtube.com/watch?v=wD6fiQ63LU0&t=

 Excerpt from his first book “I Love My Grandma More Than I Love Young Women” (translated by David Vichnar):